AlouiAmine/Alignment-ASR-data-with-video-subtitles/README.md

-# Alignement ASR data with video subtitles:
+# Alignment ASR data with video subtitles:

 # Preprocessing the two files :